 The American Sign Museum is a piece of living history that’s as accessible to kids as it is to adults.
-My kids absolutely loved it — Julian called the spinning car sign “the coolest thing he’s ever seen.”
+My toddler absolutely loved it.
 The signs all feature something that will appeal to younger audiences: recognizable imagery from popular culture (Ronald McDonald, Big Boy and Colonel Sanders), known objects (cars, bears, spinning globes) and vivid, bold colors.

-I loved how bright and open the space was — the main room is set up like a Main Street, complete with classic restaurant signage, spinning barber shop poles, giant motel signs and various car mechanic shops.
-It looked like something out of a film.
-There was plenty of space for my kids to roam around, and lots of excited “Mommy look!” exclamations as they took it all in.
+As someone who likes taking pictures, I love how colorful and open the space is — the main room is set up like a Main Street, complete with classic restaurant signage, spinning barber shop poles, giant motel signs and various car mechanic shops.
+It looks like something out of a film.
+There is plenty of space for kids to roam around, and it’s easy to keep track of your little explorers.

 If you’re looking for something fun to do this winter, definitely plan a trip to the American Sign Museum.
-Kids 12 and under are free with an adult (admission is $15/adults and $10/seniors, students and active military), so a day spent at this Cincinnati treasure is easily more affordable than that movie you were planning on seeing — and definitely more special.
+There’s free admission for up to three kids 12 and under with each paying adult — but if you take advantage of the library’s Discovery Pass program, you can get one adult ticket for free!
+So a day spent at this Cincinnati treasure is easily more affordable than that movie you were planning on seeing — and definitely more special.